varmadatla07/ChatterHive/README.md

 ### Admin

-The admin dashboard can be accessed at the `/admin` route.
-Use the `admin_tool.sh` script to configure the admin account.
-The admin account can be used to manage moderators, communities, and perform other admin-related tasks.
-You can also enable/disable or switch API services using the admin dashboard.
+The admin dashboard is accessible via the /admin route.
+To set up the admin account, utilize the admin_tool.sh script.
+This account allows for the management of moderators, communities, and various administrative tasks.
+Additionally, you can enable or disable API services and switch between them directly from the admin dashboard.

 ### Moderator

-Moderators have specific email domain (`@mod.chatterhive.com`).
-When registering with an email from this domain, the user is automatically assigned the moderator role.
-Moderators can be assigned to different communities from the admin dashboard.
+Moderators are identified by their specific email domain, which is @mod.chatterhive.com.
+When a user registers with an email from this domain, they are automatically granted the moderator role.
+From the admin dashboard, moderators can be assigned to different communities as needed.

 ## Entity Relationship Diagram
   - **Eraser Link** : <a href="https://app.eraser.io/workspace/HF6RDbHxgGun03x0HS8p?origin=share" target="_blank">eraser.io</a>